asaye-labs/security-portfolio/README.md

 After piecing together the different information found within the tags and policies found pertaining to the offending resource group I was able to determine that the RG was created by an intern who incorrectly named it, however it was still able to make a deployment regardless of the naming policy being incorrect.

 ## Findings and recommendations
 The naming policy for resource groups was set to audit instead of deny which allowed the hastily created RG to allow a deployment which cause a compliance alert.
-Changing the policy to one of "deny" would instead cause any incorrectly named resources to be denied and in turn stop any uneeded alerts within the org.
+Changing the naming policy from "audit" to "deny" would instead cause any incorrectly named resources to be denied and in turn stop any unnecessary alerts within the organization from occurring.

 ## What I learned
 - Resource Groups, names, and tags are security evidence, not merely administrative details.